circonus-labs/circonus-one-step-install/README.md

 The purpose of COSI is to simplify the task of getting metrics flowing from a new host into Circonus, consisting of:

-1. Install and configure the Circonus monitoring agent [nad](https://github.com/circonus-labs/nad)
+1. Install and configure the [Circonus monitoring agent](https://github.com/circonus-labs/circonus-agent).

-1. Create and configure a Circonus check that receives data from the agent
+1. Create and configure a Circonus check that receives data from the agent.

 1. Create graphs and worksheets for each of the basic metric groups (e.g. cpu, memory, disk, network, filesystem, etc.)